Ajatt-Tools/impd/README.md

 filename_skip_pattern="NCOP|NCED"
 ```

+If a value is omitted from the config file, the default value will be used.
 The config file is sourced so don't put stuff like `$ rm -rf ~/*` there, or it will bite you back.

 ## Usage